Composite jump analytics

 Bilateral index

 Typically the sum of performance on each leg individually is higher than a double leg performance, this is known as the bilateral deficit.
-This deficit is often in the range of 5–10%, while some athletes might show the opposite and have a negative index.
+This deficit varies, and some athletes even show the opposite, with a negative index.

 Neither result is good or bad on its own; it’s a profile of where your force comes from and a baseline to retest against.
-Poor single leg jumping compared to double leg jumps can suggest a lack or ankle or hip stability, coordination or balance issues.
+Poor single leg jumping compared to double leg jumps can suggest a lack of ankle or hip stability, poor coordination and control on one leg, or balance issues.
+Athletes who do largely bilateral training tend to have lower scores, and this may require specific unilateral training to improve single-leg performance.

 Reading the scores

-These scores are designed to be tracked over time, so a single score is less valuable than comparing and tracking changes in these scores over time.
+These scores are designed to be tracked over time, so while a single score can help with program design and profiling athlete strengths and weaknesses, it is less valuable than comparing and tracking how these scores change over time.

 Retest regularly, and use the data to help inform individualised program modifications.